deeppatel23/Face-Recognition-and-Mask-Detection/readme.txt

 Today, I will tell you how even you can make face recognition project and mask detection project via opencv python library on your own.

+To further help combat the coronavirus, I decided to open up face mask detection technology to the public for free.
+This quick detection system can be widely used in travel scenes, with mobile phone photos, surveillance images etc., and is able to work round the clock.

 Prerequisites:
 1.)
 Python environment is required for the code to run (eg. Anaconda3).
 2.)
 Install following libraries using command prompt – opencv, numpy, opencv-contrib-python (these libraries are not found in python module thus need to be installed externally).